 This means that if Company K were to sell all of its assets to pay off its liabilities, investors would retain ownership of ¾ of the company’s resources.

-As always, your interpretation of how high or low an acceptable equity ratio value is for a specific company will hinge on other available information.
+As always, your interpretation of how high or low an acceptable shareholders' capital ratio value is for a specific company will hinge on other available information.

 Comparing results with industry benchmarks is extremely important, since these dictate what level of equity to assets is considered standard for a particular type of business.